bartoszcholewa/fastapi-learning/README.md

 - Using Pony ORM for the repository layer
 - Building the repository using Peewee
 - Applying the CQRS design pattern

+# Chapter 6 - Using a Non-Relational Database

+- Setting up the database environment
+- Applying the PyMongo driver for synchronous connections